amuste/DnetBlazor/README.md

 # DnetBlazor
 Blazor component library.
 All components are written in C#.
-Only 6kb of js related to components.

 ### Demo
 https://www.datalnet.com

 ### Compatibility
-.Net 6.0.
+- .Net 6.0.
 Updated to 6.0.2

-Server-side Blazor and client-side Blazor
+- Server-side Blazor and Blazor WASM

+### Documentation
+No documentation available yet, but many examples in the source code.

 ## Using the library
 ### Installation